Preparing for GCSEs

 Study recommended: 4 years, 6 hours per week (incl. lesson time).

 Exam board: OCR.
 View specification for the new 9-1 GCSE syllabus.
-The Entry Code for our students sitting this exam in 2020/1 is J282 F.
+The Entry Code for our students sitting this exam in 2023 is J282 A.

 Preliminary